Why Some Men Don’t Feel Sexually Attracted To Their Pregnant Wife

 A loss of attraction during pregnancy isn’t rare.
 Many factors are involved, from the biological to the psychological.

-The science is still out on what exactly happens to men’s sex drive during pregnancy.
-Some studies have found that men are actually more attracted to their wives when they’re pregnant.
+The science is still out on what exactly happens to men’s sex drive when their wife is pregnant.
+Some studies have found that men are actually more attracted to their wives when she is expecting.
 Others suggest fears surrounding the safety of the fetus may prevent some men from initiating sex.
 Another study, published in the American Journal of Human Biology, found that expectant fathers experience drops in testosterone — the hormone most closely associated with male sex drive.
 Different couples will go through different experiences.
 Some might just have a harder time barreling through.

 “A changing body can be very difficult for some men,” notes Mary Jo Rapini a psychologist who specializes in sex and intimacy issues.
 “Some guys hold to a picture-perfect image of women they’re sexually attracted to.”
 The aesthetic of maternity wear probably doesn’t help matters much either.
 “A lot of women dress differently during their pregnancy,” Rapini says.
 “Some guys perceive that as a form of rejection.”

 Take Colby.
 He’s been with his wife for six years.
 They’ve been married for four.
 They met in college.
 He thought she was a “smoke show” (his words).
 He still finds her attractive, especially now that she’s carrying their first son.
 But Colby is experiencing what he sees as puzzling problem.